 There’s a certain appeal to gravel paths and patios.
 They somehow manage to at once be both casual and formally elegant.
 A gravel path says “let’s go somewhere, and you don’t need a tie to get there.”
 The thing is, a gravel path can be downright awful if not installed properly.
 Gravel can spill out and mix with adjacent grass and mulch.
 Weeds can overrun the gravel.
 Most importantly, a gravel path can be darn difficult to walk on if not constructed properly.
 If you’ve dismissed the idea of a gravel path because the last one you were on, it was like walking through the dunes at the beach – that was one bad apple.
-Here’s how you build a gravel path the right way.
+Here’s how to build a gravel path the right way.

 Step One – Excavation